keodevspace/Meteora_ECommerce/README.md

 * Administration Dashboard: Store owners have access to an intuitive administration dashboard where they can monitor and manage their sales, inventory, and other important aspects.
 * Customization: Meteora offers various customization options, allowing users to adapt the appearance and layout of their stores according to their preferences.

-## Acess
+## Access

-* Clone this repository: git clone https://github.com/keodevspace/Meteora_ECommerce.git
+* Clone this repository: `git clone https://github.com/keodevspace/Meteora_ECommerce.git`
-* Navigate to the project directory: cd Meteora_ECommerce
+* Navigate to the project directory: `cd Meteora_ECommerce`

-* Access Meteora in your browser at https://keodevspace.github.io/Meteora_ECommerce/
+* Access Meteora in your browser at [https://keodevspace.github.io/Meteora_ECommerce/](https://keodevspace.github.io/Meteora_ECommerce/)

 ## Author

 Meteora E-Commerce was developed by KeoDevSpace.